xu-shitong/TSE-through-Positive-Negative-Enroll/README.md

 # Improve Model performance with Early Fusion

-Following the reviewers' suggestions, we implemented the early fusion method proposed in USEF-TFGridnet.
+In addition to the model described in the paper, we trained a model variant using the early fusion method proposed in USEF-TFGridnet.
 Figure below shows the model variant's architecture:

 <p align="center">
   <img align="middle" height="300" src="assets/model-variant-architecture.png"/>